 Foundation is one of the most popular responsive frameworks alongside Bootstrap.

 Responsive web design layouts use precise, grid-based layouts with columns and gutters.
 Grids can be calculated using fixed-width or flexible columns.
 Strictly speaking, responsive design uses flexible layouts.
 In reality, specific devices may be targeted at times.
 This is called adaptive rather than responsive design.

 There are many grid-based layout tools online, either pre-created or modifiable.

-Create fluid or fixed width grids with Variable Grid System by SprySoft.
+Create fluid or fixed-width grids with a Variable Grid System by SprySoft.

 Most responsive templates include media queries in the CSS.
 Make sure that any templates you choose are mobile-first if that is the strategy you have chosen for your website.
 Mobile-first means designing for mobile devices and then creating the CSS for the desktop.

 How do you check how your site looks on a range of mobile devices?
 Ideally, get hold of as many representative devices as possible, e.g. an iPhone and a Samsung smartphone running the Android operating system.
 Realistically, you will need online tools to help.